Ode to My Least Favorite Article from 2014 — On SOPHIE and Nonconformity

 “To this degree, PC Music and Sophie’s high-pitched celebration of everything girly and cute represents a social leveling that should be encouraged: serious electronic music can finally be pink and sparkly.
 On the other hand, by appropriating and objectifying stereotypically feminine identities while obscuring their own, the men of PC Music and Sophie are literally colonizing the female body and using it as an instrument for projecting their own agenda.
 Sounds familiar.”

-Right, so, it should be immediately obvious that “colonizing gender” is a popular point of transphobic rhetoric, regurgitated by people such as director Nina Paley, of “white woman talks about her uninteresting divorce by hijacking Ramayana” and “if a person has a penis he’s a man” fame, so the bigotry inherent is palpable.
+Red flags should be immediately obvious — “colonizing gender” is a popular point of transphobic rhetoric, regurgitated by such insightful critics as director Nina Paley, of “white woman talks about her uninteresting divorce by hijacking Ramayana” and “if a person has a penis he’s a man” fame, so the bigotry inherent is palpable.
 This isn’t a call-out, I don’t care if the writer is “problematic,” and assuming intent in a five-year-old article is as worthless as the article’s own assumptions, but rather, this is the level of cultural awareness that was publishable.

 In 2014, I was very much in the closet, junior-then-senior in high school.
 I read this article, maybe didn’t internalize some parts as much as others (I completely glossed over the “colonizing the female body” bit, and it was a laugh to see it now).
 I had previously been enamored with a few SOPHIE cuts, like “Lemonade,” the artifice of their pop-experimentation and novelty of sounds and samples really catching, but something about this article affected me.
 Guilted me, primarily.
 How dare I enjoy the “appropriation” of “femininity,” how dare I begin to think about doing so myself.
 At that point in my life, I had very little exposure to transness, so what I heard is what I learned.
-This isn’t to say that it changed how I approached transness as a concept, or what few trans people around me, the “lessons” were internalized on a personal scale rather than externalized and repeated.
-So, instead of embracing the transphobia that circled around the language, I embraced the closet.
+This isn’t to say that it changed how I approached transness as a concept, or how I approached those few trans people around me, instead the “lessons” were internalized on a personal scale rather than externalized and repeated.
+As an alternative to embracing the transphobia that circled around the language I was learning, I embraced the closet.
 Just to be safe.

 There is a weaponized shame to the suggestion of correct ways of being when it comes to aspects of identity, like gender, race, artistry.
 Imposing an idea of what constitutes feminine music, and then suggesting who can create within this artificially imposed space, requires a level of cultural arrogance that we are comfortable flinging around even now.
 It is more than a useless intellectual pursuit; it’s a harmful one.
 It is not necessarily a harm that comes with intentionality; you’ll see “jokes” about those Faceapp or Snapchat “gender swap” filter, and yes, I am confident that the majority of the time they come not with malice but a complete neglect of the context in which they are being thrown about.
 The rhetoric of identity matters beyond the confines of cultural objects.
-Because when a person faces distantiation from self acceptance by the language our culture is described and dissected with, it begins to dissect, involuntarily, the individual.
+Language like this confronts and alienates the self vis a vis culturally prescribed language.
+You dissect yourself under the microscope of your vocabulary.
 Pigeonholing of genre, and of aesthetic, or at bleakest, gatekeeping as to what gender ‘sounds’ like, is an expression of this desire to endless categorize the Other, sifting them fine enough into nothingness.
 Because if there can be no nonconformity, no refusal to perform to expectation, well, then there can’t be the nonconformists.

 Further reading ─ Liz Ryerson’s piece on FKA Twigs is well worth a read!
 Personally revisited it it a few weeks ago and it sort of influence my revision of this article, also old enough as a piece of writing to be a sort of contemporary to the primary article of interest here: https://medium.com/@ellaguro/away-from-being-told-who-i-am-f38fbc3fa9db